f9208/topjava_graduation/README.md

-In order to have clickable links below setup in TomCat deploy-URL as http://localhost:8080/topjava_graduation.
+I use TomCat for deploy with URL as http://localhost:8080/topjava_graduation.

 ### Graduation project TopJava